Affine Connections in Quantum Gravity and New Scalar Fields: III. Affine Connections in Quantum Gravity

 {Where, we have again taken $p = l$ and there is no sum over the repeated indices.
 There will be other similar constraints associated with other commutators.
 These states also satisfy the secondary constraints.
 We have used the operator identities ${\hat{\nabla}'}_{\mu}{\hat{g}_{\alpha \beta}} = 0$, and the Levi-Civita connections.
 All the above conditions will lead to singular expressions involving $\delta(\textbf{0})$ and the partial derivatives $\delta'(\textbf{0})$ for expectation values of some of the variables: ${\hat{g}_{0 \mu}}, {\hat{g}_{i j}}, {\hat{N}^{p}}$ and ${{\hat{\Gamma}}^{\alpha}_{~\mu \nu}}$.
 This is valid for all physical states and is physically undesirable.
 Lastly, the above problems will arise if we use any set of metric compatible connections.

 In the first approach to quantize the theory, it is unlikely that there will exist a set of gauges that is time dependent, render the complete set of constraints second class and also remove the inconsistency mentioned above.
 It is not possible to remove the inconsistency in the second approach to quantize the theory.
 Also, it is expected that $[{\hat{g}_{\alpha \beta}}(x^{\mu}), {\hat{g}_{\alpha \beta}}(y^{\nu})]$ will depend on $(x^{\mu}, y^{\nu})$ non-trivially with non-vanishing covariant derivatives [28].
 We can consider semiclassical theories like quantum fields in curved spaces to assume so.
 Thus, it is more appropriate to use connections more general than metric compatible connections in quantum gravity.
+Here, the constant time surfaces are imbedded in the four-manifold and the induced metric on the constant time surfaces coincide with the spatial metric $g_{i j}$.
+We can use the metric compatible Levi-Civita connections associated with $g_{i j}$ on the constant time surfaces [26] to demonstrate that this metric compatibility is not consistent with the quantization condition given by Eqn.(19).
+The Levi-Civita connections of first kind associated with $g_{i j}$ coincide with corresponding spatial parts of the Levi-Civita connections of first kind of the four-manifold and it is more appropriate to introduce non-metricity in the four-manifold.
+This is consistent with the discussions above.
 The above discussions are valid irrespective of the presence and nature of sources.
 We can analyze this issue further in the following way.
 The Levi-Civita connections and metric compatibility conditions are taken as basic assumptions to calculate the scalar curvature when we use the Einstein-Hilbert action to describe classical and quantum gravity.
 It is better to discuss quantization and non-metricity using the metric-affine action or Palatini action where $C^{\alpha}_{~\mu \nu}$ in Eq.(9) is an independent field.
 In this article, non-metricity means ${{\nabla}_{\mu}}{g_{\alpha \beta}} \neq 0$.
 A quantitative definition is given by Eq.(54).
 We will discuss the corresponding variational problems and non-metricity in the next section.
 We will address the issue of $(3 + 1)$ -decomposition of spacetime into space and time in presence of non-metricity below Eq.(55) in section:VI.